p-mckenzie/p-mckenzie.github.io/_posts/2018-8-6-Allrecipes-categories-scraper.md

 # Selenium Basics
-[Selenium](https://www.seleniumhq.org/) is a tool that opens and controls a web browser programatically, and is highly useful for automatic repetitive and potentially time-consuming tasks, like downloading documents or filling out a timesheet.
+[Selenium](https://www.seleniumhq.org/) is a tool that opens and controls a web browser programatically, and is highly useful for automating repetitive and potentially time-consuming tasks, like downloading documents or filling out a timesheet.
 In this example, I'll use Selenium to repeatedly open webpages and acquire the information in the HTML of each page.